xuankimtran/docs-1/pages/katalon-studio/docs/upgrade-subs.md

 description:
 ---

-You can purchase more licenses or switch from monthly to yearly billing cycles at any time.
-After you pay the prorated amount, the upgrading action takes effect immediately.
+You can purchase more licenses or switch from a monthly to a yearly billing cycle at any time.
+Confirmed payment of the prorated amount upgrades your account immediately.
 ## Purchase more licenses

 > Notes:
 >
 > * Only the Organization Owner/Admins can upgrade a subscription.
 > * Subscription upgrade does NOT require subscription cancellation.
 > * The _Upgrade_ button only appears when you already purchased at least one license.
+See [Purchase Katalon License](https://docs.katalon.com/katalon-studio/docs/license-subscription.html).

 To add more licenses to your subscription, follow these steps: